Dating after divorce is just one aspect of your plan going forward.

 8. Prepare your mind.

-Read the newspaper headlines, watch the news, read a book, so you have something to talk about other than your job, your kids, or your divorce.
+Read the newspaper headlines, watch the news, read a book, so you have something to talk about other than your job, your kids, or your divorce (the worse!).
 Seems obvious, but those subjects are tedious to everyone but you.

 9. Then do it!